RudrakshKashyap/miscellaneous/DBMS/Theory.md

 ## 2. Rowstore Clustered Index

-The data pages themselves are the leaf level of the B+ tree and are stored in sorted order.
+**The data pages themselves are the leaf level of the B+ tree** and are stored in sorted order.
+Therefore, **the leaf page of a clustered index *is* the data page**.
 Pages are doubly-linked for efficient range scans.

 **Data Page (Leaf Level) Diagram:**